 Feel Free to Negotiate

-That's a Wrap
+And That’s a Wrap!

-We trust after reading this article, you have a better idea of how much a pawn shop will pay for your designer watch.
+We trust that after reading this article, you have a better idea of how much a pawn shop will pay for your designer watch.
 And what you can do to get the best deal.

 Pawn shops are a great place to sell your luxury watch for quick cash.
 Or you can pawn it if you’re not ready to let go of it but need a fast and convenient collateral loan.